Zaeem2001/SpotifyMusicPlayer/README.md

    - The "BASE64" parameter is the "client id:client secret" encoded in base 64.
 Your client secret can be found in your app page under client ID.
 Simply copy and paste the client id followed by a semi-colon and then the client secret (no spaces before, after, or between) into https://www.base64encode.org/ and encode.
 Copy and paste this into "SpotipySecrets.py" as the variable "base_64".

-6. FINALLY, Copy and paste the completed CURL request into Windows command line.
+6. Finally, Copy and paste the completed CURL request into Windows command line.
 It should return a bunch of text that includes your access token, scope, and refresh token.
 What we're interested in however is the refresh token, so copy and paste that into "SpotipySecrets.py" as the variable "refresh_token".
 Your "SpotipySecrets.py" file should contain only those two variables (just like the one provided in this repository).
 All you have to do now is run the code!

 ### How do I use it?